 Royal Air Force Squadronaires

-Leader: Sergeant Kevin Miles
+Leader: Chief Technician Kevin Miles

 The Royal Air Force Squadronaires is one of the United Kingdom’s finest big bands, with a world wide reputation for musical excellence.
 The origins of the Squadronaires can be traced back to 1939 when many of London’s professional musicians were recruited into the Central Band of the Royal Air Force.
 Many of these musicians had previously been jazz and dance band performers and it was suggested that they form what was to become the Royal Air Force Dance Orchestra, later known as the ‘Squadronaires’.